 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-If you’ve already read my list of 20 unique things to do in Taichung, you may be wondering how to put it all together for your visit.
+If you’ve already read my list of unique things to do in Taichung, you may be wondering how to put it all together for your visit.
 That’s why I’ve compiled this Taichung itinerary for one, two, or three days.
 It’s important to plan your visit well because the city is quite spread out!
+You can also fine tune your plans with my Taichung visitor’s guide.

 Hopefully by the end of this article, you’ll understand why Taichung is one of the best places to visit in Taiwan, and certainly deserves a spot on your Taiwan itinerary!
 For more general information about traveling in Taiwan, see my blog about travel in Taiwan.